weiyuhl/Jasmine3/koog-0.5.4/docs/docs/structured-output.md

 ### Manual schema creation and configuration

-Instead of relying on automatic schema generation, you can create schemas explicitly using `JsonStructuredData.createJsonStructure` and configure structured output behavior manually via the `StructuredOutput` class.
+Instead of relying on automatic schema generation, you can create schemas explicitly using `JsonStructure.create` and configure structured output behavior manually via the `StructuredOutput` class.

-The key difference is that instead of passing simple parameters like `examples` and `fixingParser`, you create a `StructuredOutputConfig` object that allows fine-grained control over:
+The key difference is that instead of passing simple parameters like `examples` and `fixingParser`, you create a `StructuredRequestConfig` object that allows fine-grained control over:

 - **Schema generation**: Choose specific generators (Standard, Basic, or Provider-specific)
 - **Output modes**: Native structured output support vs Manual prompting